 HOME > EXHIBITION> Maglev Train Experience Zone

-We invite you to experience the eco-friendly transportation system of the future, running on a magnetic levitation system, the train is over 8.8 meters above the ground.
-The National Science Museum promotes the excellence of science and technology and contributes to the popularization of science and technology to the public through the experience of riding the Maglev Train.
+We invite you to experience the eco-friendly transportation system of the future, running on a magnetic levitation system, the train runs over 8.8 meters above the ground.
+The National Science Museum promotes science and technology exellence and contributes to the popularization of science and technology to the public through the experience of riding the Maglev Train.

 The Maglev Train is the world’s third largest transportation system and it is a train that functions on electricity.
-The train can be categorized by speed, medium and low, and through floating modes, suction and repulsion.
-The National Science Museum operates a domestically commercialized maglev train using electromagnetic seats and suction, at medium to low speed, suitable for the urban city.
+The train can be categorized by speed either, medium or low, and through floating modes either, suction or repulsion.
+The National Science Museum operates a domestically built maglev train suitable for the urban environment using electromagnetic seats and suction, at medium to low speed.

-※ The urban Maglev Train is the 2nd most commercialized in the world
+※ The urban Maglev Train is the 2nd type to be commercialized in the world

 |Seission||Tuesday - Friday